hl7ch/ch-lab-report/input/pagecontent/profiles.md

 ### Profile for specific purposes, Panels (optional)

 In the laboratory field, we often use panels for grouping laboratory analyses that belong together in terms of content, e.g. the group of analyses that quantify cardiovascular risks or that stand for a liver disease.
 It is the task of the individual medical laboratories to offer the user meaningful panels.
 Some laboratories also offer their customers the opportunity to create their own panels.
-This results in a wide range of panels that serve different purposes and differ from laboratory to laboratory.
-However it
+All this results in a wide range of panels that serve different purposes and differ from laboratory to laboratory.
 The implementation guide contains a narrow selection of panels that can be optionally used by laboratories and that can cover common needs.

 <div markdown="5" class="dragon">
     <p>